-TOR: Route your traffic through other users’ computers
+Tor: Route your traffic through other users’ computers

-What it doesn’t do: Keep you anonymous outside the TOR browser.
+What it doesn’t do: Keep you anonymous outside the Tor browser.

-Government agencies and hackers have occasionally managed to trace someone’s traffic over TOR, but so far, the problem has usually turned out to be related to user activity.
-For this reason, TOR also recommends that you do the following.
+Government agencies and hackers have occasionally managed to trace someone’s traffic over Tor, but so far, the problem has usually turned out to be related to user activity.
+For this reason, Tor also recommends that you do the following.

 When these powers combine …

-As you can tell, there are many different ways you can keep yourself anonymous if you combine the proper tools.
+There are many different ways you can keep yourself anonymous if you combine the proper tools.
 Here are just a few examples:

 Being anonymous isn’t easy